iynaix/dotfiles/README.md

 ### Create Password Files for User and Root

-This is not needed if restoring from persist snapshot (see below)
+This is not needed if restoring from [persist snapshot](#restore-persist-from-snapshot)

 ```sh
 mkdir -p /persist/etc/shadow